GerHobbelt/thread-pool/.github/pull_request_template.md

 **Testing**

-Have you tested the new code using the provided automated test program `thread_pool_test.cpp` and/or performed any other tests to ensure that it works correctly?
+Have you tested the new code using the provided automated test program and/or performed any other tests to ensure that it works correctly?
 If so, please provide information about the test system(s):

 * CPU model, architecture, # of cores and threads:
 * Operating system: